 Particularly for businesses such as Yoga studios or pilates studios, you’re going to need a suitable surface that won’t cause any potential hazard to customers.

 Is it going to make the room too cold?

 Whatever your business, you don’t want the room to be too cold as it can be uncomfortable for customers.
 Some flooring will make the room colder – perhaps this is something you can counteract with rugs?

 Is it energy efficient?

 As well as being too cold, you don’t want the room to get too hot either.
 Especially for a well-being business which requires customers to be as comfortable as possible.
+The use of a393 mesh is another efficient idea to reduce cracks appearing.
 You want energy efficiency (which will also help energy prices!)

 Is it easy to clean?

 A really important factor to consider, especially with workout-based well-being businesses where cleanliness is paramount.
 You don’t want to spend all your time cleaning instead of running your business, so ensure your flooring is easy to clean!

 There’s always lots to consider when running a business, especially if it requires a physical space to go along with it.
 Flooring is something you can avoid or ignore, so it’s important to consider all the options and questions before choosing something.